Stand Up For Mental Health: Background

-SMH hopes to introduce a pre-release program into William Head Institution on Vancouver Island for Corrections Canada.
-This program will help offenders rebuild self-esteem and gain life-coping skills as they reintegrate into the community.

-Early in 2010, SMH received a $50 000 sponsorship from Canada Post who called it a "highly [sic]successful laughter-therapy program".
+SMH has future visions of to introducing a pre-release program into William Head Institution on Vancouver Island for Corrections Canada, aiming to help offenders rebuild self-esteem and gain life-coping skills as they reintegrate into the community.
+Early in 2010, SMH received a $50,000 sponsorship from Canada Post who called it a "highly [sic]successful laughter-therapy program".

 The organisation is a registered society in the province of British Columbia.